abernst4/DataStoreSummer/README.md

 # DataStore Project

-## General
-The data store comprises a users and groups relationship.
+## The Goal on Phase #1

-The goal of the program is to convert Java object into database tables.
+The goal of the program is to convert Java objects into database tables.
-An instance of a Java class is the same thing as an item in a databsase table.
-A field of a Java class is an abtribute of an item.
+* An instance of a Java class is analogous to an item in a databsase table; a field of a Java class is an abtribute of an item.
 Our goal was to persistce user and group Java objects into user and group tables.

 There are 3 components to persistce the objects